-From a festive detox salad to chocolate + caramel slices in three days flat.
+From a festive detox salad to these vegan 6-ingredient chocolate caramel slices in three days flat.
 A quick change of pace and taste buds can only mean one thing: the holiday season is upon us.

 These little squares of heaven are refined-sugar-free and so darn delicious.
 Dan bit into one and immediately declared this to be his new favorite recipe.
 When I brought some out to share with a few family members over the holiday weekend, they lasted all of a few hours and elicited more mmmmm's and ahhhhhh's than I could count.
 With all that wordless praise, I'm confident when I say that these are sure to be a hit in your home too.
 Plus, they require just 15 minutes of active time in your kitchen and a painful but manageable 1-hour chill time in the freezer to set each layer.